 Tip/Alternative: - Verify the ConfigMap with

-k get configmap app-config -o yaml
+k get configmap app-config -o yaml.

 6. Create a Secret and Mount It

-, then mount it in a Pod at /etc/db-secret
+Question: Create a Secret named db-secret with keys username=admin and password=secret123, then mount it in a Pod at /etc/db-secret.

 Answer: